fomightez/patmatch-binder/README.md

 ***PatMatch: a program for finding patterns in peptide and nucleotide sequences.***

 This repository is for running perl-based PatMatch in Jupyter environment provided by [MyBinder.org](https://mybinder.org/).
-How to convert that into results useable with Python and convert to other forms is also covered.
+Additionally, having PatMatch working inside the Jupyter environment with interactive Python adds some convenient features that are illustrated.
+A utility script for moving command line-based PatMatch results into Python is demonstrated.

 ------